riwogerald/APICalc/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Add tests for new functionality
-4. Ensure all tests pass
+4. Ensure all tests pass (both Python and web interface)
 5. Submit a pull request

 ## Known Limitations